aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/week-04/lesson-01/index.md

 }
 ```

+### Option #3: TouchDesigner Example

 ---

 ## Keyboard

-You can make the Arduino Nano RP2040 Connect to appear as a USB keyboard for your computer.
+You can make the Arduino Uno R4 WiFi appear as a USB keyboard for your computer.

 {{<hint danger>}}
 Be careful with this.
 It's quite easy to accidentally create something that is constantly typing something, which can make it really hard to reprogram your board.